jpetitcolas/jpetitcolas.github.com/_posts/2020-11-19-update-elastic-search-field-mapping-on-live-index.md

 ## Re-indexing Data From our Previous Index into our New Index

 Our new index is empty: we need to fill it with our former index data.
 Re-indexing them from the datasource is not possible.
-It contains logs from CloudWatch, and would then be super slow and quite complex to achieve.
+It contains logs from CloudWatch, and importing these logs would then be super slow and quite complex to achieve.
 Instead, we need to migrate data from our previous index to our new one.

 It can be done using the [reindex](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) built-in command.
 It takes both the source and destination indices as parameters: